 You can also report one-off sightings over the phone or via email.

 Data from our online form are periodically extracted and entered into the database.
-Records are labelled as coming from a member of the public and displayed on the National Biodiversity Network at full resolution.
+Records are labelled as coming from a member of the public.

 For ongoing record keeping, digitising archive and seasonal surveys, or for sending in batches of data from surveys or site visits.